 Newcastle under Lyme Borough Council secured funding and raised a tender to build a new multi-wheeled BMX pump track near our home city of Stoke on Trent.
-We won the tender on quality, cost, experience, and a strong list of National Health and Safety accreditations such as CHAS, Constructionline, and Acclaim.
+We won on quality, cost, experience, and a strong list of National Health and Safety accreditations such as CHAS, Constructionline, and Acclaim.

 We put forward the most economically advantageous tender, showing our experience and professionalism in building BMX tracks, coupled with our enthusiasm to give something back to our local community.